Quetzal-1-CubeSat-Team/quetzal1-hardware/EPS/README.md

 ## References

-[1] Aguilar-Nadalini, A. et al. (TBD): Design and On-Orbit Performance of the Electrical Power System for the Quetzal-1 CubeSat, Journal of Small Satellites (JOSS), vol. TBD(TBD), p.
-TBD.
+[1] Aguilar-Nadalini, A. et al. (2023): Design and On-Orbit Performance of the Electrical Power System for the Quetzal-1 CubeSat, Journal of Small Satellites (JOSS), vol. 12(2), p.
+1201–1229.